browserengineering/book/book/visual-effects.md

-[^skia-color]: Skia actually represents colors as 32-bit integers, with the most significant byte representing the alpha value (255 meaning opaque and 0 meaning transparent) and then the next three bytes representing the red, green, and blue color channels.
+[^skia-color]: Skia actually represents colors as 32-bit integers, with the most significant byte representing the alpha value (255 meaning opaque and 0 meaning transparent) and the next three bytes representing the red, green, and blue color channels.

 Defining colors via red, green, and blue components is fairly